alinnman/kasiski/README.md

     -enc   'clear text'  ## Encrypt a text string.
 The key has length 4 and is randomized.

     -crack 'cipher text' ## Crack a decrypted text string.
-TIP: Use an encryption retrieved from "python kasiski.py -ct <cleartext>"
+TIP: Use an encryption retrieved from "python kasiski.py -enc <cleartext>"

     -test 'clear text'  ## Run a prolonged test sequence (100 iterations with randomly generated keys) to see if cracking is feasible.